How to choose your motorcycle shoes: a practical guide for riding protected and in style

 • Heel (shock absorption)

-• Gear shift point (top of left foot)
+• Gear shift point (top of the left foot)

 Your shoe must be:

-• The right size , without crushing the toes
+• The correct size, without crushing your toes

 • Flexible enough to walk for a few minutes

-Many brands now offer stylish models like classic sneakers or boots, but which are fully secure: perfect for going to work without changing.
+Many brands now offer models that look like classic sneakers or boots but are fully secure: perfect for going to work without changing.

-• Furygan – French made, good value for money
+• Furygan – French manufacturing, good value for money

 • Forma – touring and adventure specialist